gardym/hello-js-ecs/README.md

 ### AWS

 - Set up a new ECS cluster
+- Set up a new ECS repository
-- Create an IAM user with the permissions: AmazonEC2ContainerServiceFullAccess
+- Create an IAM user with the permissions:
+  - AmazonEC2ContainerServiceFullAccess
+  - AmazonEC2ContainerRegistryFullAccess
 - Save your credentials: aws configure

 ### Docker Hub